Abdu2120036/Dictionary-web-app/README.md

 ### Issues

  Couldn't change the background of the book icon to suit the background color of the website.
+(Fixed it, just changed the image to one that can change.)

  Couldn't change the color of the font in the input tag.

 ### Prefrences
 Reflect the moon icon.
+(Done)